preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/rtf-editor/index.rst

 At the top you will see a preview of what the RTF editor will look like with the selected options.

-Text Translator is the option for Machine Translations editors can use (Available at the bottom of the list, not activated in the image above).
+Text Translator is the option for Machine Translations editors can use (Available at the bottom of the list, not activated in the image above). **Note!** Machine translation is not available in Omnia on-prem.

 All other options should be fairly self explanatory.